France Diabetes Devices Market Analysis by Mordor Intelligence

 By End User: Home-Care Settings Gain Momentum

-Hospitals and clinics controlled 48.27% revenue in 2025, reflecting concentration of specialist expertise and peri-operative glucose monitoring.
+Hospitals and clinics accounted for 48.27% of revenue in 2025, reflecting the concentration of specialist expertise and peri-operative glucose monitoring.
 Closed-loop initiation during inpatient stays sustains pump attachment rates, while CEPS procurement channels favor bulk purchases.
-Yet staff shortages, especially outside metro hubs, press facilities to off-load stable patients sooner, indirectly bolstering remote monitoring adoption across the France diabetes devices market.
+Yet staff shortages, especially outside metro hubs, press facilities to offload stable patients sooner, indirectly bolstering remote monitoring adoption across the French diabetes devices market.

-Home-care settings record the quickest growth at 3.00% CAGR through 2030.
+Home-care settings are recording the fastest growth at a 12.57% CAGR through 2030.
 Reimbursement introduced in July 2023 allows physicians to bill remote glucose reviews via the PPDP program.
 Seniors equipped with tablets receive coaching from regional diabetes-nurse networks, reducing travel costs.
 The France diabetes devices market share for home settings is poised to surpass 30% by 2029 as broadband penetration widens.
 Pharmacies and ambulatory surgical centers add secondary volumes: pharmacies handle lancets and low-cost glucometers, while day-surgery centers offer sensor insertions and pump starts, creating cross-selling avenues for multinational suppliers focused on the France diabetes devices market.

 Note: Segment shares of all individual segments available upon report purchase